Dataframe 0.14 Help

 Data frame is an abstraction for working with structured data.
 Essentially it’s a 2-dimensional table with labeled columns of potentially different types.
 You can think of it like a spreadsheet or SQL table, or a dictionary of series objects.

 The handiness of this abstraction is not in the table itself but in a set of operations defined on it.
-The Kotlin Dataframe library is an idiomatic Kotlin DSL defining such operations.
+The Kotlin DataFrame library is an idiomatic Kotlin DSL defining such operations.
 The process of working with data frame is often called data wrangling which is the process of transforming and mapping data from one "raw" data form into another format that is more appropriate for analytics and visualization.
 The goal of data wrangling is to assure quality and useful data.

 Main Features and Concepts